wavefrontHQ/docs/pages/doc/csp_authorization.md

 summary: Learn about authorization of groups, users, and sever to server apps to access VMware Aria Operations for Applications on VMware Cloud services.
 ---

-{% include note.html content="Starting June 26, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Authorization Model](authorization.html)."%}

 VMware Cloud services supports role-based access control for the services on its platform, including Operations for Applications.
 In addition, Operations for Applications supports object-based access control for individual dashboards and alerts as well as metrics security policy.